ClearMeasureLabs/VSLiveDesignForExtensibility/README.md

 **This project is the starting point for folks taking part in the Clear Measure Bootcamp.**

+Browse the branches - these have illustrations of worsening coupling and diminished extensibility

 This course is a feature-driven walkthrough that guides participants through a series of improvements to an existing code base, demonstrating best pracitices and and working through scenarios targetting 300- and 400-level developers.